-We draw attention to Note 15 to the financial statements, which states that the Corporation issued investment corporation bonds, and entered into agreements regarding acquisition and disposition of properties.
+We draw attention to Note 16 to the financial statements, which states that the Corporation acquired properties, disposed a property, and issued investment corporation bonds.
 Our opinion is not modified in respect of this matter.

 Responsibilities of Management and Supervisory Directors for the Financial Statements